-If passed into law, larger brick-and-mortar stores would be required to have unisex sections for toys and clothes for youth – legislation that was introduced last year by Democratic California Assembly Members Evan Low and Cristina Garcia.
+If passed into law, larger brick-and-mortar stores would be required to have unisex sections for toys like these wood story blocks and clothes for youth – legislation that was introduced last year by Democratic California Assembly Members Evan Low and Cristina Garcia.

 “Stores would be able to sell the same products they do now as long as they maintain some areas where shoppers can find all toys or clothes, regardless of gender-based marketing, under CA AB2826 (19R) from Assemblyman Evan Low (D-Campbell),” Politico reported last February.
 “It would apply to department stores with 500 or more employees beginning in 2023.”

 ‘Inclusion’ singling out businesses

 Making toy shopping more “inclusive” was the motivation behind the bill, as expressed by homosexual activist Low, who serves as the chair of the Legislative LGBTQ Caucus in the California State Legislature.
 He told Politico that “This is an issue of children being able to express themselves without bias.”

 It was recently divulged that the COVID-19 pandemic was the reasoning behind the year-long delay to review the proposed transformation of toy aisles, but Low attempted to make the bill look like an urgent civil rights issue.

 “[T]he policy behind this bill is not only important in regards to addressing perceived societal norms but also ensuring that prejudice and judgment does not play a prominent role in our children’s lives,” Low said last May, according to Reason.
 “I look forward to working on this issue in the future.”